Lozman v. City of Riviera Beach (2018): Prior jurisprudence

 In the 1977 case of Mt.
 Healthy City School District Board of Education v.
 Doyle, the Supreme Court established a standard of but-for causation for claims of official retaliation against speech.
 However, in the 2006 case of Hartman v.
 Moore, the Supreme Court established an exception for claims of retaliatory prosecution, requiring that a plaintiff show a lack of probable cause for their prosecution.
 Prior to Hartman there was already a circuit split as to whether the same principle applied to retaliatory arrests.
 Hartman further complicated the matter, with some circuits accepting the Hartman rule as controlling for retaliatory arrest suits and others accepting the Mt.
 Healthy rule.

 The Supreme Court considered Hartman's applicability to retaliatory arrest first in Reichle v.
-Howards, but decided the case on grounds of qualified immunity instead.
+Howards (2012), but decided the case on grounds of qualified immunity instead.

 Lozman and Riviera Beach

 Fane Lozman sued the city of Riviera Beach, Florida, in June 2006 over a planned use of eminent domain, arguing that the city had violated open-meeting laws in approving a private development plan.
 The City Council then held a closed-door session, the transcript of which was later made public.
 Council members discussed strategies to silence Lozman, including sending a private investigator after him, which Chairperson Elizabeth Wade said she thought "would help to intimidate" him and make him feel "feel the same kind of unwarranted heat" that council members felt.
 In September 2006, the city sued in state court to evict Lozman from his floating home in the city marina.
 Lozman argued that this was retaliation for constitutionally protected speech, and the court ruled in his favor.

 Lozman often spoke during the public comments portion of City Council meetings, often to criticize government corruption.
 At a meeting in November 2006, he began his remarks by noting the arrests of two officials of Palm Beach County, which Riviera Beach is a part of.
-The presiding council member ordered him to stop talking about the matter.
+Wade, the presiding council member, ordered him to stop talking about the matter.
 When he refused, she ordered a police officer to arrest him.
 The officer removed Lozman from the room in handcuffs.

 At the police station, Lozman was charged with disorderly conduct and resisting arrest without violence.
 The state's attorney found that there was probable cause for the charges but dismissed them as there was "no reasonable likelihood of successful prosecution."
 The city later said that Lozman had been ordered to stop speaking because the topics he was discussing were unrelated to the city.